mdgriffith/elm-style-animation/README.md

 This was done because it seems to be the better option than animating with an arbitrarily chosen default value and with arbitrarily chosen default units.

-So, if a property isn't animating, check your initStyle!
+So, if a property isn't animating, check your UI.init!

 ## Doubly Specified Units

-If you specify different units for a property in the initStyle vs the animation, _that property animation will also not be animated._
+If you specify different units for a property in the UI.init vs the animation, _that property animation will also not be animated._

 I know this is not the best solution, but there are a few reasons why it's the case.